-reg_set is called a register set.
+reg\set is called a register set.
 The register sets specify the registers that are to be used for argument passing.
-A register set is a list of registers separated by spaces and reg_set is called a register set.
-The register sets specify the registers that are to be used for argument passing.
-A register set is a list of registers separated by spaces and
+A register set is a list of registers separated by spaces and enclosed in

-11.25.6.1 Passing Arguments in Registers
+11.27.6.1 Passing Arguments in Registers